 Utah tourism definitely became more popular when travel to and from Utah became easier for most Americans who wished to take their automobiles out on the road for vacation purposes.

-Since about 80% of all the people who have settled in Utah live near Salt Lake, that leaves many other places in the state that are unpopulated or sparsely populated.
+Since about 80% of all the people who have settled in Utah live near Salt Lake that leaves many other places in the state that are sparsely populated.

 Utah is a hikers dream location!
 Be sure and take comfortable hiking shoes, some sunscreen, plenty of water and be prepared to enjoy yourself.

 While many of the parks feature rocky formations...amazingly each has a distinctive look and feel to the place.
-So if planning a vacation trip to Utah, be sure and see as many of the different parks as time allows.
+So if planning a vacation trip to Utah be sure to see as many of the different parks as time allows.

 We saw petrified sand dunes, bee hives in rocks which smelled of honey, petroglyphs, stone arches that number the greatest in the world and unusual rock formations that must be seen to be believed!

 My mother, niece and I saw those locations during the summer.
-The cooler mountain breezes can be a nice respite from the heat of summer-time temperatures.
-That...plus the scenery is impressive.
+The cooler mountain breezes can be a nice respite from the heat of summertime temperatures.
+The scenery is impressive up in the mountains.

 © 2012 Peggy Woods